Pierz City Council approves $5,000 loan program for businesses affected by COVID-19

 “I just don’t want them to feel like they are going to be responsible for this amount when they may not be there yet,” Ballou said.

-The Council then discussed what the time line would be to approve applications.
+The Council discussed what the time line would be to approve applications.

 An original plan would have the Council give final approval at the June 8 meeting.